django/deps/draft/email-providers.md

 is sent—with any backend—roughly analogous to Django's `QuerySet.db` property.

-## Motivation

-(See the original [django-developers discussion] for more details and use cases.)

-It's common to use different email services—or different configurations of the same email service—for different types of email:
-* transactional notifications vs. bulk marketing
-* internal operational reporting vs. email to end users
-* different providers for specific geographic regions
-* etc.

-Django's pluggable email backends and `mail.get_connection()` API do not adequately support this.
-And as a consequence, packages that send email offer inconsistent (and sometimes complicated) extension points for overriding the email service to use.

-Also, the general reluctance to add new top-level settings has been a blocking factor for some proposed features and fixes in Django's email handling.
-Moving EmailBackend-specific settings from the top level into `EMAIL_PROVIDERS` OPTIONS dicts allows that work to progress.

-Prior art: The django-lorien-common package implemented a similar dictionary-based `EMAIL_CONNECTIONS` setting with a `get_custom_connection()` function to create EmailBackend instances from it:
-[django-lorien-common/common/mail.py].

-[django-lorien-common/common/mail.py]: https://github.com/govtrack/django-lorien-common/blob/27241ff72536b442dfd64fad8589398b8a6e9f4d/common/mail.py

 ## Reference implementation

 Django [PR #18421] by Jacob Rief provides a mostly complete implementation